adarshpandya-simform/react_training_repo/react-day4/README.md

     - cloned server from the course
     - wrote test for mimicing the request with axios
     - sent PR for review

+updated for 07-jan: <br>

+    - started with practical-04
+    - created ui for practical-04
+    - implemnted global state with context api in app
+    - used global state with dispatcher and actions
+    - completed 2 more modules in react-testing
+    - mocked server api for testing
+    - learnt about how to test the app with context
+    - implemented successfull context api test
+    - started with redux
+    - read blogs on redux